gdoshi2/gaurav_econ/content/project/wiring-america-the-short-and-long-run-effects-of-electricity-grid-expansion/index.md

 title: "Wiring America: The Short- and Long-Run Effects of Electricity Grid Expansion"
 subtitle: Job Market Paper
 date: 2022-04-05T21:53:22.536Z
-summary: In my job market paper, I study the impact of grid expansion on on market power and emissions from the fossil fuel industry in the short-run and effects on investment in wind energy in the long-run.
+summary: In my job market paper, I study the impact of grid expansion on market power and emissions from the fossil fuel industry in the short-run and investment in wind energy in the long-run.
 authors:
   - Gaurav Doshi
 url_slides: uploads/JMP_Presentation_75_min.pdf
 weight: 1
 tags:
-  - Electricity
+  - Electricity Markets
   - Grid Expansion
-  - Wind Investment
+  - Wind
   - Market Power
   - Emissions
   - CREZ